Sciebo-RDS/Sciebo-RDS/README.md

 Please use the Github Issues and Github Discussions for feedback and technical questions.
 We also have a [Gitter chat](https://gitter.im/Sciebo-RDS/community). :)

-If you are use Sciebo RDS as a researcher and need user level support, please refer to the administrators of your Sciebo RDS instance.
+If you are using Sciebo RDS as a researcher and need user level support, please refer to the administrators of your Sciebo RDS instance.
 You can find their email adresse in the `Help` tab of your Sciebo RDS instance.
 ## Acknowledgements

 Sciebo RDS relies on [describo-online](https://github.com/Arkisto-Platform/describo-online) for metadata management.